-The University of North Carolina (UNC) Hospitals Beacon Program provides comprehensive, coordinated care to UNC Health System’s patients, families, and employees experiencing a variety of interpersonal abuse.
+The University of North Carolina (UNC) Health Beacon Program provides trauma informed, coordinated care to UNC Health System’s patients, families, and employees experiencing a variety of interpersonal abuse.
 It includes services for children, victims of domestic abuse, or intimate partner violence (IPV), human trafficking, sexual assault, and the elderly and vulnerable populations.
-The program provides medical and psychological assessments, brief supportive counseling, and education for patients, employees and staff.
-Any patient who has experienced physical abuse, threats, emotional abuse, sexual abuse, or other violence is eligible.
+The program provides a wide variety of services designed to support our patients’ health and safety.
+Any patient or UNC Health employee who has experienced physical abuse, threats, emotional abuse, sexual abuse, or other violence is eligible.

 Our Goal: To provide services that help break the cycles of interpersonal and family violence, to promote ongoing and quality education for staff and provide trauma-informed patient care.